Ritarka/availability-printer/README.md

 # availability-printer

 I made this because I was getting tired of looking through my calendar anytime and typing stuff out anyone wanted to schedule an interview.
-Now you can scare off your interviewers by passing off a pathologically machine precise schedule as something written by you :eyes:

 -- the formatting will look just as pretty only if you have a monospace font like most terminal and markdown applications